Eyolon/Portail-Auto-Eval/README.md

 - NodeJs
 - Bower

-OR use Gradlew which will install what you need.
+OR use Gradlew which will install what you need ('Gradlew dist' will do everything + create the package to deploy).

 Some commands to use with Gradle (or Gradlew) are described in 'build.gradle' file.